Officers stake out 2 airports, nab accused turtle trafficker

 An investigation involving two of the world's biggest airports and hundreds of turtles has led to federal charges that a man illegally shipped the reptiles to China.

+Nathan Horton is charged with violating the Lacy Act, which forbids illegal wildlife trafficking.

 Prosecutors took a slow-wins-the-race approach to filing charges this week, since the case began as early as 2016.
-That's when a Georgia Department of Natural Resources officer found two men trapping turtles on Georgia's Lake Jackson.
+That's when a Georgia Department of Natural Resources officer found Horton trapping turtles on Georgia's Lake Jackson, southeast of Atlanta.
+He told the officer he had 1,000 active turtle traps on Lake Jackson, court records how.

+"Horton said that he shipped all the turtles he caught to a person in California who exports them to China for the pet trade," U.S. Fish and Wildlife agent John Elofson wrote in a sworn affidavit, recounting what was said in the undercover meeting.

+Turtles are considered "prized pets" in China, and a single wild turtle caught in the U.S. can sell for hundreds of dollars in China, Elofson noted.

-Wildlife officials then monitored turtle shipments from Atlanta's airport.
-They also set up an undercover meeting with Nathan Horton.
+Wildlife officials began monitoring turtle shipments from Atlanta's airport.
 The California Department of Natural Resources also had undercover officers on the lookout for turtles in transit at Los Angeles International Airport.

-Horton is charged with violating the Lacy Act, which forbids illegal wildlife trafficking.
+One shipment they tracked at the Los Angeles airport involved five boxes of turtles that went from Southwest Airlines' cargo area to China Southern Airlines.

 Court records don't list an attorney who could be reached on Horton's behalf.